 When can I eat after a tooth extraction?

 Wait until the local anesthetic has worn off before you attempt to eat anything.
 For the first 24 hours after the extraction, stick to drinks or extremely soft foods like pudding or Jell-O. You can slowly work up to eating other foods like mashed potatoes or pasta in the days following.
-Do your best to avoid chewing in the area where we extracted the tooth.
+Please do your best to avoid chewing in the area where we extracted the tooth.

 What shouldn’t I do after a tooth extraction?